DataDog/system-tests/docs/weblog/README.md

   - `integration`: Name of messaging tech
     - Possible Values: `kafka`, `rabbitmq`, `sqs`

+### GET /dsm/manual/produce

+This endpoint sets a DSM produce operation manual API checkpoint.
+A 200 response with a json body containing the DSM base64 encoded context: `dd-pathway-ctx-base64` is returned upon success.
+Otherwise, error messages will be returned.

+Expected query params:
+  - `type`: Type of DSM checkpoint, typically the system name such as 'kafka'
+  - `target`: Target queue name

+### GET /dsm/manual/produce_with_thread

+This endpoint sets a DSM produce operation manual API checkpoint, doing so within another thread to ensure DSM context API works cross-thread.
+A 200 response with a json body containing the DSM base64 encoded context: `dd-pathway-ctx-base64` is returned upon success.
+Otherwise, error messages will be returned.

+Expected query params:
+  - `type`: Type of DSM checkpoint, typically the system name such as 'kafka'
+  - `target`: Target queue name

+### GET /dsm/manual/consume

+This endpoint sets a DSM consume operation manual API checkpoint.
+It takes a json formatted string containing the DSM base64 encoded context `dd-pathway-ctx-base64`.
+A 200 response with text "ok" is returned upon success.
+Otherwise, error messages will be returned.

+Expected query params:
+  - `type`: Type of DSM checkpoint, typically the system name such as 'kafka'
+  - `target`: Target queue name

+### GET /dsm/manual/consume_with_thread

+This endpoint sets a DSM consume operation manual API checkpoint, doing so within another thread to ensure DSM context API works cross-thread.
+It takes a json formatted string containing the DSM base64 encoded context `dd-pathway-ctx-base64`.
+A 200 response with text "ok" is returned upon success.
+Otherwise, error messages will be returned.

+Expected query params:
+  - `type`: Type of DSM checkpoint, typically the system name such as 'kafka'
+  - `target`: Target queue name
+  - `headers`: DSM Pathway Context key and value as json formatted string
+    - example: `headers={"dd-pathway-ctx-base64":"6LmdBlekWRXsnf3Tu2T2nf3Tu2Q="}`

 ### GET /user_login_success_event

 This endpoint calls the appsec event tracking SDK function used for user login success.